carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 The last change before the exercises was to make a new custom hook to extract the logic of the searchform, this is to later use some of this logic in the form on the home page.

+## Exercises

+### 1. New page

+Create a new page (Ill create the contact page) and add it as a new component with a new route and add it as a link in the header navbar.

 #### 🟡 Last updated on November 29th, 2025.